seamplex/feenox/doc/tutorials/000-setup/README.md

 # Gmsh

 To solve problems involving partial differential equations (i.e. elasticity, heat conduction, neutron transport, etc.) FeenoX needs a mesh in [Gmsh's MSH format](http://gmsh.info/doc/texinfo/gmsh.html#MSH-file-format).
-Any mesher whose output format can be converted to `.msh` should work, altough of course the most natural way to create these meshes is to use [Gmsh](http://gmsh.info/) itself.
+Any mesher whose output format can be converted to `.msh` should work, although of course the most natural way to create these meshes is to use [Gmsh](http://gmsh.info/) itself.

 The easiest way to go is to install Gmsh from the `apt` repository: